KLDetect/keylogger-detector/doc/dev_journal.md

 2. checks which pids use those files and writes those into a file.
 3. checks to which programms/executables the pids correspond to.
 Still need to finnish it.

-TODO: Add functionality that is asks user if the malicious process should be killed.
+_TODO_: Add functionality that is asks user if the malicious process should be killed.
 I.e. add some configuration functionality.